Isotonic Distributional Regression: Case study: Probabilistic quantitative precipitation forecasts

 \subsection{Results}

 Before comparing the BMA, EMOS, \IDRcw , \IDRsbg \ and \IDRicx \ techniques in terms of out-of-sample predictive performance over the test period, we exemplify them in Figure \ref{fig:example_CDFs}, where we show predictive CDFs for accumulated precipitation at Brussels on December 16, 2015, at a prediction horizon of 2 days.
 In panel (a) the marks at the bottom correspond to $\xhres$, $\xctr$, the perturbed members $x_1, \ldots, x_{50}$ and their mean $\mptb$.
 The observation at 4 mm is indicated by the vertical line.
 Under all four techniques, the point mass at zero, which represents the probability of no precipitation, is vanishingly small.
-While the BMA and EMOS CDFs are smooth and supported on the positive half-axis, the \IDRcw , \IDRsbg \ and \IDRicx \ CDFs are piecewise constant with jump points at observed values in the training period.
+While the BMA, EMOS and HCLR CDFs are smooth and supported on the positive half-axis, the \IDRcw , \IDRsbg \ and \IDRicx \ CDFs are piecewise constant with jump points at observed values in the training period.
 Panel (b) illustrates the hard and soft constraints on the \IDRcw \ CDF that arise from \eqref{eq:predbounds} under the order relation \eqref{eq:order_cw}, with the thinner lines representing the \IDRcw \ CDFs of direct successors and predecessors.
 In this example, the constraints are mostly hard, except for threshold values between 4 and 11 mm.

 We now use the mean CRPS over the test period as an overall measure of out-of-sample predictive performance.
 Figure \ref{fig:CRPS} shows the CRPS of the raw and postprocessed forecasts for all stations and lead times, with the raw forecast denoted as ENS.
-While EMOS performs best in terms of the CRPS, the IDR variants show scores of a similar magnitude and outperform BMA in many instances.
-Figure \ref{fig:PIT} shows probability integral transform (PIT; eq.~\eqref{eq:PIT}) histograms for distributional forecasts at a leadtime of 2 days, with the results for other prediction horizons being similar.
-All three IDR variants show nearly uniform PIT histograms, and so do BMA and EMOS, as opposed to the raw ensemble, which is underdispersed.
+While HCLR performs best in terms of the CRPS, the IDR variants show scores of a similar magnitude and outperform BMA in many instances.
+Figure \ref{fig:PIT} in Appendix \ref{app:tab_fig} shows the difference of the empirical cumulative distribution function (ECDF) of the PIT defined at \eqref{eq:PIT} to the bisector for the distributional forecasts.
+All three IDR variants show a PIT-distribution close to uniform, and so do BMA, EMOS and HCLR, as opposed to the raw ensemble, which is underdispersed.